davelivingstone/python/README.md

 # python part 2
-The next level of my Python journey
+The next stage of my Python journey.
+More advanced topics and programs.